CoolDove/RopeSkippingGame/README.md

 # RopeSkippingGame
 A game made by Unity3D.
-Runs on Android.
-Modeled in blender2.8.
+Modeled in blender2.8.Runs on Android.